MicroEJ/docs/VEEPortingGuide/vgImage.rst

 ==================

 The Image module implements the MicroVG `VectorImage`_ framework.
-It provides an offline tool that consists in opening and decoding an image file and some Abstraction Layer APIs that consist in manipulating the image at runtime.
+It provides an offline tool that consists of opening and decoding an image file and some Abstraction Layer APIs that manipulate the image at runtime.

 A compile-time image file:

 * is either an AVD (Android Vector Drawable) or a Scalable Vector Graphics (SVG),
 * is identified by the resource name,
 * is encoded in a binary format compatible with the :ref:`image renderer <section_vg_image_engine>`,
-* can be stored as internal resource or external one (see :ref:`chapter.microej.applicationResources`, but only in a byte-addressable memory),
+* can be stored as an internal resource or an external one (see :ref:`chapter.microej.applicationResources`, but only in a byte-addressable memory),
 * is an immutable image: the application cannot draw into.

 .. _section_vg_image_generator: